Audio branding: emotion glutamate sound

 How has auditory branding changed since the 1980s?

 Audio branding has evolved greatly in both approach and dissemination, and continues to do so today.
 For comparison, in 2001 there were 85000 figurative marks and 20 audio marks registered with the German Patent and Trademark Office, in 2018 there are 160000 figurative marks and about 650 audio marks.
 This shows a strong increase, but at the same time still a lot of potential.
 Whereby it must also be clearly stated that the visual appearance will naturally always remain in the first place.
-But the need for a uniform sound level that matches the brand is growing.
+But the need for a consistent sound level that matches the brand is growing.

 Why is that?